xoriors/course-rust/docs/students.md

 - After the course is finished, the course project will have a final project assignment.
 Please complete that based on your availability and ask any questions in the issue or on Slack
 - While working on it, please follow the steps from [How to submit your weekly home assignments](#how-to-submit-your-weekly-home-assignments)

+## Certification exam

+Please collaborate with teachers to guide you through this process.
+The cost of the exam is about 200 EUR.